Logo Voyage

 • Wigtown pubs are Galloway Bar at 24 South Main St, and Bladnoch Inn opposite the distillery.

 • 2 Bladnoch Distillery, Bladnoch, Wigtown DG8 9AB (7 miles south of Newton Stewart), +44 1988 402605.
 Tu-Sa 10AM-5PM.
 Founded in 1817, this distillery has been in and out of production over the years.
 Its present incarnation began production in 2017 and makes single malt whisky and blends.
 It's owned by entrepreneur David Prior and is probably the world's only example of a whisky distillery restart funded by the sale of an Australian yoghurt business.
 Standard tour £20.
-Bladnoch distillery (Q634538) on Wikidata Bladnoch Distillery and Visitor Centre on Wikipedia
+Bladnoch distillery (Q634538) on Wikidata Bladnoch distillery on Wikipedia

 Sleep